scientificcomputing/fenics2024/book/README.md

 | [Higher-Order Time-Stepping in Multiphysics Using preCICE](abstracts/higher-order-time.md)                                                                                                                 | Niklas Vinnitchenko      |
 | [Integrating Mechanistic Knowledge into Deep Learning for Improved Cancer Detection](abstracts/integrating-mechanistic.md)                                                                                 | Christoph Sadee          |

-### Informal guided tour of Oslo: From TulinLøkka to Bjørvika 18:30-20:00
+### Informal guided tour of Oslo: From Tullinløkka to Bjørvika 18:30-20:00

-Participants can also choose other activities, such as
+Participants can also choose other activities, we recommend e.g.

 - Visiting the Munch Museum (self-organized)
 - Swim in the Oslofjord (self-organized)